jingalingwu/Commissions/README.md

 # Art Commission Information Website
-A Deakin univeristy website building project focusing on integrating SQLite with HTML
+A Deakin univeristy website building project focusing on integrating SQLite with HTML.

 ## Overview
 This project is a dynamic website created to show my artwork and display commission information.
 The website is built using **Bootstrap**, **CSS**, **EJS**, and **SQLite** to manage commission details and provide an interactive, data-driven experience.